 “View your product and company through the lens of the buyer – their perspective and journey.”

 Mark Roberge, HubSpot’s chief revenue officer

 No matter what business you’re in, it starts and ends with strategy.
 What does your customer journey look like?
 How long is your onboarding period?
 What is your customer LTV by market segment?
-How do you prioritise your leads?
-By setting clear & measurable strategic goals, you’re empowering your team to take action.
+How do you prioritize your leads?
+By setting clear and measurable strategic goals, you’re empowering your team to take action.

 “So we need to segment our customers into different channels that are then served by our different sales teams.
 That customer segmentation is mission-critical.”

 Tim Robertson, Vice President of Sales & Marketing DHL

 “Only 15% of salespeople have adopted social selling into their sales strategy, with the majority still invested in the traditional prospecting channels of email & phone.”

 According to Sales Benchmark Index, sales reps who incorporate social media into their process achieve 66% higher quota attainment.
 What’s more, Oracle research found that it costs 75% less to generate leads via social media than any other channel.
 The data is clear, salespeople who fail to use social media to generate leads are missing out on a huge opportunity to improve their selling process.

 The traditional prospecting methods of email (27.72%), phone (27.39%), and face-to-face meetings (27.23%) continue to trump all others, suggesting more needs to be done to get salespeople on board with this new prospecting channel.

 “92% of respondents stated that the training they have received has increased their selling abilities.”